justin13601/ACES/docs/source/index.md

 ## Why ACES?

 If you have a dataset and want to leverage it for machine learning tasks, the ACES ecosystem offers a streamlined and user-friendly approach.
-Here's how you can easily transform, prepare, and utilize your dataset for efficient and effective machine learning:
+Here's how you can easily transform, prepare, and utilize your dataset with MEDS and ACES for efficient and effective machine learning:

 ### 1. Transform to MEDS